logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/primary-properties/_index.md

 ![](/images/TA_Help/Images/value_property_login.png)

-**Note:** Note that not every native property is mapped to a TA property.
+{{<note>}} Note that not every native property is mapped to a TA property.
 In some platforms, controls have far more native properties than are generally required for testing.

 -   **[Positional properties \(left, top, width, height\)](/TA_Help/Topics/Interface_def_positional_properties.html)**
 The positional properties of a control specify its location and dimensions.